EquiFox/KsDumper/README.md

-## 🔴 This repo is mostly outdated due to the Capcom driver being patched 🔴
+## 🔴 This repo is outdated due to the Capcom driver being patched 🔴
 Thanks to **mastercodeon314** there's now a port working on Windows 11.
 Enjoy !
 https://github.com/mastercodeon314/KsDumper-11